 - Support the creation of farmer groups and identify climate smart agriculture methods

 - Provide training to farmer groups on smart agriculture methods such as homestead gardening techniques, potholing, gardening, and small livestock raising

 Essential Academic Qualifications:

-A degree in Health or in a related field
+Degree in Agriculture or a related field.

 Essential Professional Background:

 - At least two years of farming experience

 Founded in 1945, CARE is a leading international humanitarian organization fighting global poverty.